Home ยป Italian Desserts ยป Crostoli

 3. Using a paddle attachment, mix to form dough.

-4. Switch to dough hook attachment and knead for about 5 minutes until the dough is smooth and elastic.
+4. Switch to the dough hook attachment and knead for about 5 minutes until the dough is smooth and elastic.

 How to shape crostoli